Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 #}
 ```

-Instead, if the currency you're representing uses "hundredths" for its minor currency like USD or GBP, then you can
+Instead, if the currency you're representing uses "hundredths" for its minor currency like USD or GBP, then you can (and
-represent the total number of that instead, eg of cents for dollars or pennies for pounds, using integers instead.
+maybe should) represent the total number of that, eg of cents for dollars or pennies for pounds, using integers instead.

 When should you use floats?